GelSight-lab/3D-Reconstruction/README.md

 - GPU version based on torch
 ## To do
 - [ ] Establish initial geometry correspondacne
-- [ ] Contact region detecting to decrease the size of the problem
 - [ ] Error analysis
 - [ ] User-defined fisheye (or other camera) projection